kjoyd/TheCatsitter_BAE305/README.md

 # TheCatsitter_BAE305
 This is the documentation and Online Design profile for the BAE 305 semester design project.
+Group Members: Rebecca Deason, Kaitlyn Duncan, Elizabeth Howard, Lauren Doyle, Colby Redding

 # Summary